David Shields: Writing and film

 In 2013, Knopf published How Literature Saved My Life, a blend of confessional criticism and cultural autobiography.
-Also in 2013, Shields and screenwriter and Salinger documentarian Shane Salerno presented Salinger, published by Simon & Schuster, an "oral biography" of J.D.
+Also in 2013, Shields and screenwriter and J.D.
+Salinger documentarian Shane Salerno presented Salinger, published by Simon & Schuster, an "oral biography" of J.D.
 Salinger.
 Salinger was a New York Times bestseller and has been translated into more than a dozen languages.